yasarkhangithub/SAFE/README.md

-# SAFE - Policy aware SPARQL Query Federation Engine
+# SAFE: SPARQL Federation over RDF DataCubes with Access Control

-SAFE, a SPARQL query federation engine that enables decentralised, policy-aware access to clinical information represented as RDF data cubes.
+SAFE, a SPARQL query federation engine that enables decentralised, access to clinical information represented as RDF data cubes with controlled access.

 ##Experimental Setup
 The experimental setup (i.e. code, datasets, setting, queries) for evaluation of SAFE is described here.